Stereographic Multiple-Try Metropolis: Large Regime

-In both global balance and local balance cases, we use the re-parametrization of $h$ in \cref{Eq:reparametrization}.
-When $\ell$ is fixed as a constant, then by \cite[Eq.(15)]{yang2024}, $h\approx\frac{\ell}{d}\sqrt{4\lambda/(1+\lambda)^2}$, implying that $h$ is scaled as $O(d^{-1})$.
-We believe that in local balance case the scaling behavior of SMTM with dimension resembles that of gradient-based algorithms, consistent with the optimal scaling results for locally-balanced proposals in \cite[Theorem 2]{Gagnon2023}.
+In both globally and locally-balanced cases, we use the re-parametrization of $h$ in \cref{Eq:reparametrization}.
+When $\ell$ is fixed as a constant, then by \citet[Eq.(15)]{yang2024}, $h\approx\frac{\ell}{d}\sqrt{4\lambda/(1+\lambda)^2}$, implying that $h$ is scaled as $O(d^{-1})$. \cref{eq:accept rate large N} suggests that, in the locally-balanced case, $h$ should follow a scaling different from $O(d^{-1})$ to obtain a non-degenerate limit for the acceptance rate.
+We conjecture that the appropriate scaling is $O(d^{-1/3})$, which is the same as the scaling order of common gradient-based MCMC \citep{roberts98}.
 However, establishing this rigorously is challenging due to the geometric complexity introduced by the stereographic transformation.
-In this paper, we provide supporting evidence through numerical simulations, while a full theoretical analysis is left for future work.
+We leave a full theoretical analysis for future work.